 When it comes to overnight masks I want it to perform better than what a good night cream would, I expect that a mask should make a noticeable and instantaneous change and I’ve put this to the test two-three times a week for the past three weeks so have a good idea as to whether this is a great mask or whether it could just be any other moisturiser.

-The packaging of this mask marries up with the revamped more modern patterned design and the chartreuse and mint scribble detail of this one is particularly eye catching (and great as bedside product for me seeing as my bedroom is olive green!).
+The packaging of the Origins Drink Up Intensive Face Mask marries up with the revamped more modern patterned design and the chartreuse and mint scribble detail of this one is particularly eye catching (and great as bedside product for me seeing as my bedroom is olive green!).
 With a flip top lid it’s easy to squeeze out the perfect dose of product for your face.

 The scent has a fresh citrus and fruit note which adds up with the masks main ingredients; apricot kernel oil, avocado oil with a blend of floral waters (chamomile, rose, myrtle leaf and bitter orange flower to name just a few).
 Apricot Kernel Oil is an ingredient rich in fatty acids such as Omega’s 6 (nourishing and protecting) and 9 (acts as protecting layer/film or sealing in moisture) as well as a great source of Vitamin E (brightening and improve the appearance of scars).